 After we got back to the International House Hotel for the evening, we had a nightcap in the lobby bar, LOA, before calling it a very long, but productive day.

 Day 4: sipping a brew, riding a bike through the French Quarter

-Your final day in town when all you want is a mindless meander is the perfect time to aimlessly stroll through the French Quarter, then book a Confederacy of Cruisers tour.
+Your final day in town when all you want is a mindless meander is the perfect time to aimlessly stroll through the French Quarter, then book a bike tour of New Orleans.
 But first, breakfast.
 How have we been here three days and not had a single beignet?
 We change that with a plate, a side of bacon and some coffee from Cafe Beignet.